WojciechMatuszewski/programming-notes/aws-solutions-architect.md

   - **Max**

 - there is a notion of **scaling policies**.
 These are **rules, things you want to happen when something regarding EC2 instances happen**, eg.

+* **REMEMBER THAT YOU HAVE TO LIST AZs YOU WANT YOU INSTANCES TO BE DEPLOYED INTO!!**

 #### Security Groups